Fokke-/bartender.js/README.md

 Type: `boolean`, Default: `false`

-If enabled, the bar is not closable by clicking overlay of pressing `esc` key.
+If enabled, the bar is not closeable by clicking overlay of pressing `esc` key.

 **IMPORTANT:** If you enable this, remember to provide a way to close the bar.